dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services.md

 description: "Call between services using service invocation"
 weight: 2000
 ---
+## Introduction

-This article describe how to deploy services each with an unique application ID, so that other services can discover and call endpoints on them using service invocation API.
+This article describe how to deploy services each with an unique application ID, so that other services can discover and call endpoints on them using service invocation over HTTP.

-## Example:

-The below code examples loosely describes an application that processes orders.
-In the examples, there are two services - an order processing service and a checkout service.
-Both services have Dapr sidecars and the order processing service uses Dapr to invoke the checkout method in the checkout service.

 <img src="/images/building-block-service-invocation-example.png" width=1000 height=500 alt="Diagram showing service invocation of example service">